dkilcy/saltstack-base/README.md

 ### Introduction

+Difficulty: Intermediate

 This repository is for documenting my home lab environment.
 It describes all of the steps to configure a set of bare-metal servers which act in a manager role to administer the rest of the physical servers in the lab.
-It at the 'unboxing' state, and assumes no other infrastructre than an existing network with Internet access.
+It at the 'unboxing' state, and assumes no other infrastructure than an existing network with Internet access.

 These systems run CentOS 7 and SaltStack (Salt) for configuration management.
 They act in the Salt master role, with the rest of the servers in the lab acting in the minion role.
-This repository does not deal with anything other than the servers to act as the Salt masters.
+This repository does not deal with anything other than the servers to be configured as Salt masters.

 Specifications for the Salt masters:
 - Intel i5 x86 quad-core